bbauska/JS-InterviewQuestions-JS/README.md

 <h3>171: What does “onchange” event handler do?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-This event handler is triggered when the user enters text or selects an option, changing in this way the value represented by the element.
+<p>This event handler is triggered when the user enters text or selects an
+option, changing in this way the value represented by the element.
 Button and other related elements do not support this event handler because they don't have a value that can be edited.
 This event it is triggered when the